mkarner07/mkarner07.github.io/_posts/2023-10-28-My-Productivity-Journey.md

 - **Easy is robust and robustness wins**: As soon as I found myself creating a complex structure of folders and sub-folders or coming up with 100s of tags, I struggled keeping track of them.
 - **You need to trust your system**: This one is from GTD.
 If you are unsure if your system is complete, it won’t bring you stress-free productivity.
-- **Redundancy is a killer in knowledge management:** Redundancy is similar to completeness.
+- **Redundancy is a killer in knowledge management**: Redundancy is similar to completeness.
 If the information on a certain topic is scattered across multiple lists/tools/etc. you will quickly find yourself having different versions not being sure which one is the current one.
 - **The system should minimize the effort required to initiate an action**: A good system must ensure that notetaking is not only seamless but also enhances your effectiveness by reducing the pre-action effort.

 To me, the world of productivity is fascinating, and I am already curious what tools and methods I will stumble across in the future!